-As the United States celebrates the 4th of July tomorrow – Independence day – we're often reminded of the price that was paid for our freedom.
-But today, in that spirit, I want to recall a time when a heavy price was paid for a translation of our Bible.
+As Israel celebrates Yom Ha’atzmaut – Independence day – Israelis are often reminded of the price that was paid for freedom.
+But today, in that spirit, I want to recall a time when a heavy price was paid for a translation of our Bible....continue reading this devotion.

 Back in the third century Cyprian the Bishop of Carthage wrote to his friend Donatus: “It is a bad world, Donatus, an incredibly bad world.
-But I have discovered, in the midst of it, a quiet and holy people who have learned a great secret.
+But I have discovered, in the midst of it, a quiet and holy people who have learned a great secret....continue reading this devotion.